Feyisayo/woocommerce-globalpay/readme.txt

 == Description ==
 GlobalPay is a web-based payment gateway that enables merchants/sellers to accept card payments from customers worldwide.

-With GlobalPay, your website can accept payments via MasterCard, VISA and bank transfers.
+With GlobalPay, your website can accept payments from anywhere in the world via MasterCard, VISA and bank transfers.
 Get started at https://www.globalpay.com.ng/

 This plugin was tested with WooCommerce 2.2.8